LucasJMO/E6Plus/classes/ThiefAcrobat.md

 **Athletic Cascade**: If a Thief Acrobat moves before making an attack, for the purpose of flanking she may count any square she has moved through as threatening an opponent, in addition to the space she is actually attacking from.
 She may not, however, use this ability to flank with herself.

-**Rapid Stealth**: A Thief Acrobat does not suffer the -10 penalty to Move Silently or Hide for moving at her full normal speed.
+**Rapid Stealth**: A Thief Acrobat does not suffer the -10 penalty to Stealth for moving at her full normal speed.

 **Skirmish**: A 2nd level Thief Acrobat deals an extra 1d6 damage on the first attack she makes during any turn in which she moves at least 10 feet away from where she was at the start of her turn.
 At 6th level the extra damage increases to 2d6.